-Within thirty (30) days after the date of execution of the award, the recipient must furnish names, titles, and brief biographical sketches (if these have not been previously furnished), including information on the education and experience of key personnel in charge of the award project and other key professional and supervisory personnel; i.e., the members of the professional staff in a program supervisory position engaged for or assigned to duties under the award to the GO.
-The recipient must also provide similar information for Executive officer personnel that may subsequently be assigned by recipient to perform duties in connection with the award.
+Within thirty (30) days after the date of execution of the award, the non-Federal entity must furnish names, titles, and brief biographical sketches (if these have not been previously furnished), including information on the education and experience of key personnel in charge of the award project and other key professional and supervisory personnel; i.e., the members of the professional staff in a program supervisory position engaged for or assigned to duties under the award to the Grants Officer.
+The non-Federal entity must also provide similar information for Executive officer personnel that may subsequently be assigned by the non-Federal entity to perform duties in connection with the award.
 Any changes, prolonged absences, or significant adjustments of total time devoted to the award project of any listed personnel should be brought to the attention of the GO and requires prior written approval.

-Subrecipient Flow Down Requirement:
+Sub-Non-Federal entity Flow Down Requirement:

-In accordance with 2 CFR 330, terms and conditions flow down to all subrecipients and contractors, and must be appropriately addressed in the performing entity's subaward instrument.
-All cost reimbursement subawards (sub-grants, subcontracts, etc.) are subject to those Federal cost principles applicable to the particular entity concerned.
+In accordance with 2 CFR 330, terms and conditions flow down to all non-Federal entity subrecipients and contractors, and must be appropriately addressed in the performing organization's sub-award instrument.
+All cost reimbursement sub-awards (sub-grants, subcontracts, etc.) are subject to those Federal cost principles applicable to the particular organization concerned.